openutm/flight-spotlight/documents/installation-instructions.md

 ### Outcome and Experience

 This guide assumes that you have access to a Ubuntu virtual server and have root access to it, it also assumes basic profiency with Linux commands and server setup.
-If you dont have the adequate knowledge, please open a issue and we can help you.
+If you don't have the adequate knowledge, please open a issue and we can help you.

-## Stage 1 Intial Setup (Basic server setup)
+## Stage 1 Initial Setup (Basic server setup)

 ### 1.1 Setup Ubuntu Server